-Somkid Batiruba, the 45-year-old ex-wife of Mr Checketts, made the gruesome discovery after she had become concerned following a series of phone calls which all remained unanswered.
+The victim’s ex wife, Somkid Batiruba (45), made the gruesome discovery after she had become concerned following a series of unanswered calls.
 “It’s very unusual for him.
-He usually picks up the phone right away or calls me back within half an hour,” the still shocked woman told police.
-“I knew that something was wrong.”
+He usually picks up the phone right away or calls me back within half an hour.
+I knew that something was wrong,” she told police.